Western Maryland flooding: More than 100 rescue calls in 2 hours

 Unprecedented flooding in Western Maryland

-Key areas such as Silver Spring, Maryland, and Great Falls, Virginia, bore the brunt of this extreme weather, with water levels rising quickly and trapping numerous residents inside buildings and vehicles.
+In key areas such as Silver Spring, Maryland, and Great Falls, Virginia, water levels rose rapidly, leaving many residents temporarily unable to leave buildings and vehicles.

 In response to the severity of the situation, the National Weather Service issued a historic flash flood emergency alert for Silver Spring and its surrounding regions.